fanu-key/GFL-Character-Dialogue-Extract/README.md

 In theory this also works for other characters if you edit the code a bit

 All event text copy pasted from https://gfl.amaryllisworks.pw/
+- Disclaimer: All chapters not included yet, im lazy

 To-Do:
 - ~~read all dialogue text files from separate folder (Prob have to import os)~~ done